kangpeter5/dopomo/README.md

 # dopomo
 Productivity App consisting of Pomodoro Technique with a To-Do list

+Pomodoro is a cyclical system.
+You work in short sprints , which makes sure you're consistently productive.
+You also get to take regular breaks that bolster your motivation and keep you creative.
+1. Choose a task to be accomplished.
+2. Set the Pomodoro to 25 minutes (the Pomodoro is the timer)
+3. Work on the task until the Pomodoro rings, then put a check on your sheet of paper
+4. Take a short break (5 minutes is OK)
+5. Every 4 Pomodoros take a longer break

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts